Our full house tour shares all of the projects we’ve accomplished during our first year in our home and what we still have left on the to-do list!

 Shop My Office Nook

-Finally, we’ve come to our master bedroom!
-I feel like the master is often one of the last rooms to be decorated and this one is no exception.
+Finally, we’ve come to our primary bedroom!
+I feel like the main bedroom is often one of the last rooms to be decorated and this one is no exception.
 This room had no overhead light when we moved in, so that was a priority.
 And since we upgraded to a king mattress when we moved into this house, we did find a new bed and bedding we liked as well.

 We obviously have a lot to do in here!
 I want to paint and add some sort of fun focal wall element to the wall behind the bed.
 And window treatments.
 Must have window treatments.